theorangewill/wordpress-theme/README.md

 # Wordpress theme

-This a Wordpress theme that I made to learn web development.
+This is a Wordpress theme that I made to learn web development.
 I learned HTML, CSS, php and Wordpress, and discovered tools like npm, gulp, sass, Wordpress plugins and others.

-This template have a blog style with a lesson topology.
+This template has a blog style with a lesson topology.

+## Home

 The home page has a simple menu and a category menu with huge images.
 The posts is a catalog using [Masonry tool](https://masonry.desandro.com/).

 ![home page](/img/homepage.png)

-The category menu is customized in the Wordpress menu Theme Custom > Categories Menu.
+The categories menu is customized in the Wordpress Theme Custom> Categories Menu.
 ![category menu](/img/menuoptions.png)

 ## Categories and lessons

-The theme as the classic post type and a custom type called lessons.
+The theme has the classic post type and a custom type called lessons.
 The classic post have two taxonomies: category and tag.
-While the lessons has: subject and tag.
+While the lessons have: subject and tag.

-A category have children categories.
+A category has children categories.
-Below there is the page for the categories without parent.
+Below is the page of the categories without parent.
 This page has a title and description of the category, followed by a catalog of children categories, that have images.
 ![parent category page](/img/categorypage.png)

 The children have the template below.
-This page shows the posts with this category.
-In the header, there is parent category (canto superior esquerdo) and embaixo the children categories.
-In the example, the page is for the IA category, which is a child of Computing and has Neural Network as child.
+This page shows posts with this category.
+In the header, there is the parent category (upper left corner) and below the children categories.
+In the example, the page is for the IA category, which is a child of Computing and has Neural Network as a child.
 ![children category page](/img/categorychildrenpage.png)

-Lessons has the same templates.
+Lessons have the same templates.

 ## Posts

-The post have the template below.
-It has a title, description, the text and a footer.
-As the end of the the text,
+The post has the template below.
+It has title, description, the text and footer.
 ![post page](/img/postpage.png)

-The footer have references, list of tags, the publish and update dates, and the author.
+The footer contains references, list of tags, the publication and update dates, and the author.
 The author has a popover that shows a description.
 ![post footer](/img/postfooter.png)

 It is possible to create a table of contents.